 Summary and Next Step

 To work as a plumber in North Carolina, you need the right training, state licensing, and ongoing education.
-Choosing a quality trade school will set you up for success and help you pass the licensing exam.
+Choosing a quality trade school will help you compare options and help you pass the licensing exam.

 Here’s what to do next: